Music & Entertainment

 Common Challenges for Recording Studio Owners

-Client relationships with labels and artists tied to key personnel
+Client relationships with major labels (Universal, Sony, Warner) and A-list artists are tied to specific personnel and rarely transfer cleanly during ownership changes

 How Life Insurance Helps